|

 Clear Lucite Reads "Expanding for Tomorrow, 1982" paperweight has a Western Electric Thin Film Hybrid Integrated Circuit manufactured at it's "Indianapolis Works" plant.
 This IC was an active filter that eliminated extraneous frequencies from voice signals.
 In 1982 this IC would have been used in the Bell Telephone System's data sets, signaling transceivers and PBX systems.

 Most thin film hybrid Integrated Circuits used transistors and integrated circuits in the form of bare silicon chips, which were mounted with adhesive and connected by wire bonding.
-Typically, the complete circuit is packaged in a hermetically sealed metal or ceramic package.
+Typically, the completed circuit is packaged in a hermetically sealed metal or ceramic package.

 Western Electric's " Indianapolis Works" Telephone Plant opened in 1948 and officially closed it's doors in 1986.